puppetlabs/puppet-docs/source/guides/scaling_multiple_masters.markdown

 First things first; the rest of your configuration will depend on how you're planning on distributing the agent load.
 You have several options available.
 Determine what your deployment will look like now, but **implement this as the last step**, only after you have the infrastructure in place to support it.

+### Option 1: Statically Designate Servers on Agent Nodes

+Manually or with Puppet, change the `server` setting in each agent node's `puppet.conf` file such that the nodes are divided more or less evenly among the available masters.

+This option is labor-intensive and will gradually fall out of balance, but it will work without additional infrastructure.

+### Option 2: Use Round-Robin DNS

+Leave all of your agent nodes pointed at the same puppet master hostname, then configure your site's DNS to arbitrarily route all requests directed at that hostname to the pool of available masters.

+For instance, if all of your agent nodes are configured with `server = puppet.example.com`, you'll configure a DNS name such as:

+    # IP address of master 1:
+    puppet.example.com.
+IN A 192.0.2.50
+    # IP address of master 2:
+    puppet.example.com.
+IN A 198.51.100.215

+For this option, you'll need to configure your masters with `dns_alt_names` before their certificate request is made --- [see below.](#before-running-puppet-agent-or-puppet-master)

+### Option 3: Use a Load Balancer

+You can also use a hardware load balancer or a load balancing proxy webserver to redirect requests more intelligently.
+Depending on how it's configured for SSL (either raw TCP proxying, or acting as its own SSL endpoint), you'll need to use a combination of the other procedures in this document.

+Configuring a load balancer is beyond the scope of this document.

-### Option 1: DNS `SRV` Records
+### Option 4: DNS `SRV` Records

-This option is new in Puppet 3.0, and is the recommended deployment if your entire Puppet infrastructure is on 3.0 or newer.
+This option is new in Puppet 3.0, and will only work if your entire Puppet infrastructure is on 3.0 or newer.

+> Note: Designating Puppet services with SRV records is an **experimental feature.** It is currently being used in production at several large sites, but there are still some issues with the implementation to be wary of.
+Specifically: it makes a large number of DNS requests, request timeouts are completely under the DNS server's control and agents cannot bail early, the way it divides services does not map perfectly to the pre-existing `server`/`ca_server`/etc. settings, and SRV records don't interact well with static servers set in the config file (i.e. static settings can't be used for failover, it's one or the other).
+Please keep these potential pitfalls in mind when configuring your DNS!

 You can use DNS `SRV` records to assign a pool of puppet masters for agents to communicate with.
-This requires a DNS service capable of `SRV` records - all major DNS software including Windows Server's DNS and BIND are compatible.
+This requires a DNS service capable of `SRV` records --- all major DNS software including Windows Server's DNS and BIND are compatible.

 Each of your puppet nodes will be configured with a `srv_domain` instead of a `server` in their `puppet.conf`: